uudashr/gocognit/README.md

 [![GoDoc](https://godoc.org/github.com/uudashr/gocognit?status.svg)](https://godoc.org/github.com/uudashr/gocognit)
 # Gocognit
-Gocognit calculates cognitive complexities of functions in Go source code.
+Gocognit calculates cognitive complexities of functions (and methods) in Go source code.
 A measurement of how hard does the code is intuitively to understand.

 ## Understanding the complexity